oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 * it also cleanly solves the related issue of "noticing your own physical manifestation as if from outside, and not feeling you need to stop it (due to it unsafely using or interfering with your own powers)".

+This solution is related to one "failed solution" and one "missing solution" discussed in Section 5 of [YH2013].
+At the end, I discuss how it differs from those.

 ## background and problem